-Certain authorities have reduced the waiting duration, particularly, for the sheltered housing.
-You should also inform the authorities if there is any change in personal circumstance.
+Certain authorities have reduced the waiting duration, particularly for sheltered housing.
+You should also inform the authorities if there is any change in personal circumstances.

 For those who suffer from some form of disability, in the choice based lettings, they are given priority.
 You can apply for a review of an allocation on health grounds where-

-You should be able to tell about the health issue to the authority and request a review if you find that you cannot get the dwelling due to current immigration status or if you are not qualified to get.
+You should be able to tell about the health issue to the authority and request a review if you find that you cannot get the dwelling due to your current immigration status or are not qualified to get it.

-One can request for a review in case, are not satisfied with the kind of property allocated like the house in poor conditions or the ones that need huge repair work,
+One can request for a review in the case, are not satisfied with the kind of property allocated, like the house in poor conditions or the ones that need huge repair work,

 Or ask for review citing medical issues or welfare needs,

 Or take into account other factors to decide the reasonable or additional preference or to get priority.

 Getting A Council House with Depression

 People with long term mental health difficulties are vulnerable, and a suitable home provides them with a safe and secure environment, which is important for recovery and maintenance of mental health.

 Those with such conditions, if they are living with their caretaker, and if it places a lot of burden on the family, raise the risk of making them homeless or spending time in prison.